courtneyhodge/Big-Data-Final-Project/README.md

-# Deep Learning Techniques for Multi-Dataset Classification
+# Deep Learning for Multi-Dataset Classification

 This repository contains the materials and outputs for a two-part Big Data final project completed by a team of two: Courtney H. and Tara Williams.
 The project explores advanced machine learning techniques using various datasets and models, emphasizing collaborative problem-solving and data analysis.